handsomegato/wordpress/README.md

-# Handsome Gato WordPress Foundation
+# Handsome Gato Incorporated WordPress Foundation

-Welcome to the Handsome Gato WordPress repository.
+Welcome to the Handsome Gato Incorporated WordPress repository.
 This repository contains the custom content and configuration for the handsomegato.com website.

 ## 📋 Project Plan

-The comprehensive project plan for building Handsome Gato's foundation can be found in:
+The comprehensive project plan for building Handsome Gato Incorporated's foundation can be found in:
 **[HANDSOME_GATO_FOUNDATION_PROJECT_PLAN.md](./HANDSOME_GATO_FOUNDATION_PROJECT_PLAN.md)**

 This document outlines: